All Things Student Life for Fall Term

 Domestic students who need to enroll or change their coverage have a 30-day window when they move to campus (called a qualifying event) to make policy changes.
 Window specifics vary depending upon policy.

 The Bennington College Health Center charges usual and customary fees, just like any private doctor’s office.
 It is your responsibility to review your insurance options and determine whether your chosen coverage will pay for services away from home, as you will be billed for any fees that are not covered.
-If at any time your insurance policy changes, go online and submit a new Proof of Insurance.
+If at any time your insurance policy changes, go online and submit new information at: https://app.dashquill.com/bennington-college-student-health/insurance-form.

 Meyer Rec Barn & Campus Recreation

 The Meyer Rec Barn will be open at the beginning of term.
 The climbing wall will be open as well.
+Hours TBD, information will be included in the welcome packet.
 Students must wipe machines down before and after using any equipment.
-Students are also able to check out equipment through the monitors.
 Please contact Xander Holt, Assistant Director of Student Engagement, with any questions.

 Information Technology